GormBruunAndresen/PyMAA/docs/what_is_maa/the_maa_island.md

 **Searching the island**

-Now, you can search the island.
-You decide to do this by walking in a direction until you've walked for 20 minutes, or you meet something that makes it impossible to continue.
+You decide to search the island by walking in a direction until you've walked for 20 minutes, or you meet an obstacle.
 While doing so, you draw a map.
 When you've searched in one direction, you return to the lake, and search in another direction.
 This is time-consuming, but you discover many different areas.
 This way, you eventually map the surrounding area which is close to the *optimal* freshwater spot, aka. the *near-optimal* area.

 > In the MAA method, searching is done by changing the objective function to search away from the optimum.
 Eventually, this either meets *MGA constraint* or another constraint, and the search stops.
 This maps the *near-optimal space*.
 >